binapani-edu/blog/blogs/gurukul-to-google/content.md

 Students lived with their teacher, or guru, and followed a life of discipline, simplicity, and learning. **It wasn't just about reading or writing; it was about becoming a better human being.**

 In these ancient Indian schools, everything was taught through memory and conversation.
-Students would listen to chants, repeat verses, and slowly build knowledge. *They learned spiritual ideas, stories from the Vedas and epics, life skills like farming or archery, and deep values like truth, respect, and patience.* **Education was seen as a lifelong journey, not just a way to get a job.**
+Students would listen to chants, repeat the verses, and gradually build their knowledge. *They learned spiritual ideas, stories from the Vedas and epics, life skills like farming or archery, and deep values like truth, respect, and patience.* **Education was seen as a lifelong journey, not just a way to get a job.**

 However, Gurukul was not for everyone.
 Caste or family status frequently determined admission. **This system excluded many groups, notably lower castes and girls.** It's one of the most significant truths we cannot deny.